Tax Tips

 IRS & Credit Cards

-For the 1999 tax year the IRS will begin to accept credit cards for making payments.
+IRS accepts credit cards for making payments.

 Personal